JCSDA/jedi-docs/docs/inside/jedi-components/ufo/obsops.rst

   \frac{\partial ZTD_{i}}{\partial N_{i}}=\frac{-10^{-6}}{c_{i}}  e^{c_{i} z_{i} } (e^{-c_{i} z_{i+1} }-e^{-c_{i} z_{i} })

 The delay for each layer is added to the running total delay.
-The operator iterates up to the highest potentialTemperature level, calculating the delay up to that point.
+The operator iterates up to the highest theta level, calculating the delay up to that point.
 A further small correction must be made for the signal above the model top.
 An assumption of hydrostatic equilibrium is used to calculate the integral

 .. math::